-BEN REILLY,Vice Principal
+BEN REILLY, Vice Principal

-of Student

-Services

 At Bishop Chatard, we believe students are more successful when they are involved in activities outside of the classroom.
 We consistently see a correlation between student grade point average and involvement in extracurricular activities.
 The more activities students participate in, the higher their overall GPA.